ang-st/dec_app/README.md

 Objective :
 a Community overlay network of distributed ressources

-A community is a set of computation, storage, bandwith, contents and implemented application.
+A community is a set of computation, storage, bandwidth, contents and implemented application.
-The main aims is to offer an internet overlay shared by a community (think an entreprise vpn), hosted, and computed by its members providing ressource to the community should incentivized.
+The main aims is to offer an internet overlay shared by a community (think an enterprise vpn), hosted, and computed by its members providing ressource to the community should be incentivized.

 ### componments: